tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 10 - Good Hero Section.md

 2. What do you do?
 Are you selling something?
 Is this a content website?
 What am I suppsed to do here.
 What is purpose of this website?
 3. What's in it for me?
 Why would I invest my time on this website?

+We need to communicate the above within 15 seconds.